agrumery/aGrUM/wrappers/pyagrum/doc/sphinx/BNinput-output.rst

 .. _bifxml-format:

-BIFXML (Recommended for Complete Preservation)
+BIFXML (Recommended for complete preservation)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The BIFXML format is the recommended way to save and load graphical models as it preserves all features and attributes of the model.
 This format is particularly useful for interoperability with other Bayesian network tools.